Amit-Ashok-Swain/Recipe-Management-System-API-with-Complete-AuthToken-and-AWS-EC2-Instance/README.md

 - **Database:** MySQL (Hosted on AWS EC2)
 - **Continuous Integration:** GitHub Actions
 - **API Documentation:** SpringDoc OpenAPI (Swagger UI)

+### Key Annotations and Concepts

+#### Lazy Loading

+The application utilizes Hibernate's `@Lazy` loading feature to load data from the database only when it's needed.
+This helps optimize performance by avoiding unnecessary data retrieval.
+For example, when retrieving a user and their associated recipes, the recipes are loaded lazily to minimize the initial database query.
+The relevant data is fetched from the database when explicitly accessed.

+#### Authentication Token

+To ensure secure access and authorization, the system relies on an authentication token provided in the HTTP headers.
+Users are required to include a valid `Authorization` token when making requests to create, update, or delete recipes.
+The `authenticationToken` is validated to ensure that only authorized users can perform these actions.

 ## AWS EC2 for Database